splashinn/rails-maps/README.md

 - Enter an address and it puts a placer on the map.
 - Using Google Maps

-## To Do
-- Ability to add layers
-- Upload own map files and be able to manipulate data.

 ## Testing the app

 - fork / clone the repo